Posted on 26 August 2020, updated on 16 March 2023.

-The container runtime used by default is containerd.
+The container runtime used by default is contained.

-So K3S is a very good alternative to Kubeadm if your laptop is limited as you can test Kubernetes on smaller VMs.
+So K3S is a very good alternative to Kubeadm if your laptop is limited as you can test Kubernetes on smaller virtual machines.

 Furthermore, K3S installation and cluster deployment are very easy.
 And you can create clusters with multi masters.